pledra/odoo/doc/reference/guidelines.rst

       and *sale.order* instead of *res.partnerS* and *saleS.orderS*)
     - When defining an Odoo Transient (wizard) : use ``<related_base_model>.<action>`` where *related_base_model* is the base model (defined in *models/*) related to the transient, and *action* is the short name of what the transient do.
+Avoid the *wizard* word.
       For instance : ``account.invoice.make``, ``project.task.delegate.batch``, ...
     - When defining *report* model (SQL views e.i.) : use ``<related_base_model>.report.<action>``, based on the Transient convention.

-- Odoo Python Class : use camelcase for code.
+- Odoo Python Class : use camelcase (Object-oriented style).

 .. code-block:: python

     class AccountInvoice(models.Model):
         ...

 - Variable name :
     - use camelcase for model variable
     - use underscore lowercase notation for common variable.
-    - Odoo works with a record or a recordset, don't suffix variable names with *_id* or *_ids* if they don't contain an id or a list of ids.
+    - prefix your variable name with *_id* or *_ids* if it contains a record id or list of id.

 .. code-block:: python

-    ResPartner = self.env['res.partner']
+    Partner = self.env['res.partner']
-    partners = ResPartner.browse(ids)
+    partners = Partner.browse(partner_ids)
     partner_id = partners[0].id

 - ``One2Many`` and ``Many2Many`` fields should always have *_ids* as suffix (example: sale_order_line_ids)